Index

 1 - Parameters by value

-When we pass a parameter to a method, we're not actually sending that parameter, we're sending a copy of it.
+When we pass a parameter to a method, we are not actually sending the parameter itself, we are sending a copy of it.
 This means that outside the method, the value of the variable will remain the same, even if we modify it internally.

 valorActual

-method ends, since the value is only modified within that method.
+method because the value is only modified inside that method.

 2 - Parameters by reference

-There may come a time when we need to update the value of data.
-To do this, we'll pass parameters by reference, using the reserved words ref
+There may be times when we need to update the value of the data.
+For this, we use parameters by reference, which we do by using the reserved words ref

 and out